muvox/roguetutorial/README.md

   - FindSDL2.cmake - https://github.com/tcbrindle/sdl2-cmake-scripts/blob/master/FindSDL2.cmake

 #Setup
-1. First thing you should do i install mingw-w64.
+1. First thing you should do is install mingw-w64.
 I'm using Windows 10-64 so I installed mingw-w64.
         In the installer I chose:
           - version as 8.1.0
           - Architecture x86_64